Facebook launches Zoom competitor, with built-in special effects

-Chief executive Mark Zuckerberg billed it as another way Facebook can keep people connected in a live-streamed announcement.
+In a live-streamed announcement, chief executive Mark Zuckerberg billed it as another way Facebook can keep people connected.

 “Video presence isn’t just about calling someone,” he said.
 “It is starting to be a fundamental building block of a private social platform with lots of new use cases.”

-Video conferencing has become a necessity during the pandemic, as workers telecommute and families use video to stay in touch.
-It’s even become a destination for happy hours and dance parties.
+Videoconferencing has become a necessity during the pandemic, as workers telecommute and families use video to stay in touch.
+It has even become a destination for happy hours and dance parties.

 Zoom, in particular, has benefited.
-The video conferencing company recently said the number of people participating in Zoom calls on a single day grew from 10 million at the end of December to more than 200 million people now.
-The free version of Zoom limits calls to 40 minutes until you sign up for a paid subscription, but can accommodate 1,000 people.
+The videoconferencing company recently said the number of people participating in Zoom calls on a single day grew from 10 million at the end of December to more than 300 million people now.
+The free version of Zoom limits group calls to 40 minutes until you sign up for a paid subscription, but it can accommodate 1,000 people.

-Facebook, like its fellow big tech companies, has gained a reputation of developing services for its own apps made popular by smaller companies.
-The stories feature on Facebook-owned Instagram came months after Snapchat revealed stories on its own app.
-It has also released online shopping marketplaces like Craigslist and neighborhood groups like Nextdoor.
+Facebook, like its fellow large tech companies, has a reputation of developing services for its own apps similar to ones made popular by smaller companies.
+The Stories feature on Facebook-owned Instagram came months after Snapchat revealed Stories on its own app.
+Facebook has also released online shopping marketplaces similar to Craigslist and neighborhood groups like Nextdoor.

-Facebook’s Messenger Rooms is in some ways more limited than Zoom — it must be started from Facebook or Messenger, though others who join don’t need to have a Facebook account.
-And it’s limited to a total of 50 people.
+Facebook’s Messenger Rooms is in some ways more limited than Zoom — it must be started from Facebook or Messenger, though others who join don’t need a Facebook account.
+It’s limited to a total of 50 people.

 But Facebook said Messenger Rooms will be free and won’t have a time limit.
 The new Facebook feature also allows people to drop in and join other rooms, or come and go as they please (though you can restrict who has access to your rooms) — much like the newly popular Houseparty app.